 In Eq.
 (22), ψ is a curve from a certain harmonic, ζ is a curve from another harmonic, H is the rotational speed of the former harmonic, M is the number of curves in a certain harmonic, and N is the time point.

-The curves with the lowest SD between them are chosen as the rotational speed curve.
+The curves separated by the smallest SD are chosen as the rotational-speed curves.